ericduran/drupalcs/README.md

     pear install PHP_CodeSniffer

-Once you have PHP_CodeSniffer install you will need to add this drupalcs/ directory into the Standards/ directory for Code
+Once you have PHP_CodeSniffer install you will need to add this drupalcs/ directory into the Standards/ directory for CodeSniffer.

     ln -s /path/to/drupalcs/ /path/to/global/PEAR/CodeSniffer/Standards/